Cookei/UCBUGG-website-recreation/ucbugg-site/src/assets/labs/Website/creating labs/creating_labs.md

 > You want to push this commit to the main branch (or whatever branch you're working on).
 Do not push to the gh-pages branch

 To push it to production.
 Please contact whoever is in charge of the website

+If you want to test your changes, you can run the site by navigating inside ucbugg-site and running `npm start` (Make sure you have all the dependencies installed)